PerciValXIII/PerciValXIII/README.md

 ## About Me:

-* I am a Data Science Engineer and ML Developer with a work experince of about a year.
+* I am a Data Science Engineer and ML Developer with a work experince of over 2.5 years.
-* Experience in working as a data engineer and analyst in the Financial Services domain.
+* Experience in working as a data science engineer and analyst in the Financial Services domain.
 * Extensive experience with web analytics and marketing tech stack such as Google Analytics, Looker Studio, Google Tag Manager, Google Ads etc.
 * ⚡I am a semi-professional CSGO player.